Resources & Response to the Wildfires

 Impetus for launching the Commission in March 2022 includes Diocesan Convention’s 2021 Margaret Parker Lecture given by Mary Nichols, parishioner of St. James’, Los Angeles, and a former longtime chair of the California Air Resources Board, who spoke just after her return from the United Nations COP26 meeting in Glasgow, Scotland.
 View her lecture here.

-The Bishop’s Commission on Climate Change offered its first annual Climate Change Summit at St. Paul’s Commons in Echo Park on Saturday, September 16th.
-The program featured presentations from Dr. Lucy Jones, Kate Varley, Steve Slaten, Rev. Daniel Tamm, and Lisa Markus.
+The Bishop’s Commission on Climate Change offered its first annual Climate Change Summit at St. Paul’s Commons in Echo Park on Saturday, September 16, 2023.
+The program featured presentations from Dr. Lucy Jones, Kate Varley, Steve Slaten, the Rev. Daniel Tamm, and Lisa Markus.
 Read a full report on the summit here.

 Click below for further resources and to view initiatives that require urgent action: